Nigeria and Anglophone West Africa

 - Private equity and funds: we advised global and regional private equity houses doing business in Nigeria such as Actis, KKR, Quantum, Carlyle, African Capital Alliance and others.

-- Banking & finance: we regularly act for lenders and borrowers on some of the most high profile transactions in the region including Dangote's US$ 3.25bn and the Azura Edo US$1bn financings.
+- Banking & finance: we regularly act for lenders and borrowers on some of the most high profile transactions in the region including Dangote's USD$ 3.25 billion and the Azura Edo USD$1 billion financings.

 - Capital markets: we have become the go-to firm for Nigerian issuers acting recently for Access Bank, First City Monument Bank, First Bank of Nigeria, Africa Finance Corporation, Zenith Bank, Fidelity Bank.